What is Manuel Antonio National Park in Costa Rica?

 Manuel Antonio region is located in Costa Rica’s Central-South Pacific region, in the province of Puntarenas.
-Its main town -and international port- is Quepos, which is followed by the smaller Manuel Antonio, which is located on the way to the National Park.
+Its main town -and international port- is Quepos, followed by the smaller Manuel Antonio, located on the way to the National Park.

-What is the best way to get to the Manuel Antonio Region?
+What is the best way to get to the Manuel Antonio National Park Region?

 You can reach there by bus, private shuttles. car or by plane.

 The distance from Juan Santamaria International Airport (SJO) is 154.19 kilometers or 95.81 miles.

 Guanacaste International Airport (LIR) is located 248.92 kilometers (154.67 mi) from Liberia.

 (If you are coming from Guanacaste public buses will be a struggle.
 We highly recommend you to go to San José and travel from there.)

 Tracopa buses (2221-4214) run between San José and Quepos throughout the day.

 Take a directo (“direct”) bus instead of a Colectivo (“collective”) bus, which makes many stops and takes two hours longer.
 The straight bus ride takes roughly 3.5 hours.

 6 a.m., 6:45 a.m., 9 a.m., 10:30 a.m., noon, 1:15 p.m., 2:30 p.m., 3:30 p.m., 4:45 p.m., 5 p.m., 6 p.m., and 6:30 p.m.